Why are quadratic normal volatility models analytically tractable?: Connection to Wiener process

 Then another application of It\^o's formula yields that

 for all $t < \tau$, where $\eta: (a,b) \rightarrow (-\infty, \infty)$ is defined as $\eta(x) = \int_0^x \mu(y) \dd y$ for all $x \in (a,b)$.
 Then Lemma~\ref{L pathindepence} in Appendix~\ref{A technical} yields that $\mu$ satisfies the ODE of \eqref{E ODE0} in $(a,b)$ for some $C \in \R$.
 Lemma~\ref{L ODE} implies that $f$ solves the ODE of \eqref{E ODEf}; in conjunction with \eqref{E QNVIto}, this yields \eqref{E QNV UBracket}.
 Lemma~\ref{L functionsODE} yields that $C = e_1 e_3 - e_2^2/4$.
-The expression for $\widetilde{g}$ in \eqref{E QNV g} implies that $Z$ is of the claimed form; first for all $t < \tau$ and then for $t = \tau$ since $Z_\tau = 0$ if $\tau < \infty$ because $\Q(Y_t \in \R \text{ for all } t \geq 0) = 1$.
+The expression for $\widetilde{g}$ in \eqref{E QNV g} implies that $Z$ is of the claimed form, first for all $t < \tau$ and then for $t = \tau$ since $Z_\tau = 0$ if $\tau < \infty$ because $\Q(Y_t \in \R \text{ for all } t \geq 0) = 1$.

 For the converse direction, fix $e_1, e_2, e_3, f_0$ and apply Lemma~\ref{L functionsODE}.
 Define $Z$ as in the statement with the corresponding function $g$, computed in Lemma~\ref{L functionsODE}.
-Assume for a moment that the corresponding change of measure exist, that is, $Z$ is a $\Prob$-martingale.
-It is clear from the computations in \eqref{E QNVIto} that then $Y$ is a $\Q$-local martingale with dynamics as in \eqref{E QNV UBracket}, where $\Q$ is as in the statement.
+Assume for a moment that the corresponding change of measure exists, that is, $Z$ is a $\Prob$-martingale.
+The computations in \eqref{E QNVIto} then imply that $Y$ is a $\Q$-local martingale with dynamics as in \eqref{E QNV UBracket}, where $\Q$ is as in the statement.

 Thus, it remains to show that $Z$ is a $\Prob$-martingale.
 This is clear in the cases $e_1 = 0$ and $C\geq 0$ since $Z$ then is either a stopped $\Prob$-(geometric) Brownian motion or a bounded $\Prob$-martingale by It\^o's formula.
 We conclude by writing $Z$ as the sum of two true martingales, in the case $C<0$, using $\sinh(x) := (\exp(x) - \exp(-x))/2$ and $\cosh(x) := (\exp(x) + \exp(-x))/2$. \end{proof}